If you like this page, why not share it?

 Welcome to Explore Nerja

-An alternative to the traditional Costa del Sol getaway, on the eastern end of the coast.
+The Costa del Sol getaway, on the eastern end of the coast.

 Welcome to Explorenerja.com, the up and coming guide to the pretty coastal town of Nerja on the Eastern Costa del Sol.
-This site aims to bring you the information that every visitor needs to know whilst visiting.
+This site aims to bring to you the information that every visitor needs to know when visiting.
 From beaches to festivals, hotels to places of interest, you can find it here.
 Why not glance through our guide and start exploring Nerja a little more with us.